 School Share Table Program Overview

 Due to COVID-19, the School Share Table Program was temporarily paused at San Mateo County schools.
-With in-person instruction resuming, schools are gradually restarting their School Share Table Programs.
+With in-person instruction back in session, schools are restarting their School Share Table Programs.

 The School Share Table Program is a statewide initiative to help feed students who may not have access to well-balanced meals and to reduce the amount of edible food that ends up in landfills.

 Environmental Health Services, in partnership with the Office of Sustainability and RethinkWaste, offers assistance to San Mateo County schools interested in participating, implementing, and maintaining the School Share Table Program on their campuses.
 Environmental Health Services will provide schools with staff training, student education, and a starter toolkit to help launch and maintain share tables at local schools.